Closing the Loop Back to Spokane

 Just west of Dishman Hills, Sprague Avenue crosses I-90 as the highway jogs south.
 A few blocks farther along either route you pass Havana Street, marking your return to Spokane and the end of your Idaho Panhandle auto tour.

-–Written by John King.
-Updated by Will McDermott in September 2020
+–Written by John King, last updated in September 2022.

 –Top photo of Post Falls courtesy of Post Falls, Idaho.